-Have you ever asked a question to your English language class, only to be answered with complete silence and blank stares?
-At one point every English teacher has had the struggle of encouraging students to speak.
+Have you ever asked a question to your language class, only to be answered with complete silence and blank stares?
+At one point every teacher has had the struggle of encouraging students to speak.
 Perhaps the student has a deep fear of making a mistake, or maybe the student is just plain shy, even in their native language.
-Whatever the reason, here is a list of a few fun activities to get your students to speak English!
+Whatever the reason, here is a list of a few fun activities to get your students to speak!

 1. Who's Telling the Truth?